HACCPGlossary

 HACCP is a preventive, process-centric approach rather than a product-end test program.
 It begins with a comprehensive hazard analysis of ingredients, packaging, process steps, environment, people, and equipment to identify where hazards could be introduced, increased, or fail to be controlled.
 Hazards include pathogens (e.g., Salmonella, Listeria), chemical hazards such as undeclared High-Risk Allergens or cleaning residues, and physical hazards such as metal fragments.
 From this analysis, the team determines Critical Control Points (CCPs)—steps where control is essential to prevent, eliminate, or reduce a hazard to an acceptable level.
 For each CCP, measurable critical limits are set (e.g., cook temperature-time, sieving mesh size, metal detector sensitivity, allergen swab thresholds), along with monitoring methods and frequencies, corrective actions if limits are breached, verification activities (calibration checks, independent review, proficiency testing), and robust recordkeeping requirements linked to master documents.
 Because hazards can emerge outside the core process, the plan also integrates Hold Time Study (HTS) outcomes for in-process holds, cross-contamination control for changeovers, expiration & shelf-life control logic, and supply chain protections such as tamper evidence and temperature control under Good Distribution Practice (GDP).

-2) The Seven Principles in Practice
+2) The Seven HACCP Principles in Practice

 2. Determine Critical Control Points (CCPs).
 Apply decision trees to distinguish CCPs from prerequisite controls.
 Typical CCPs include thermal lethality, metal detection/x-ray, allergen clean-to-validate between recipes, water activity controls, sieving/filtration, gas flushing, seal integrity, and label control points where an allergen declaration or date code is printed.
+When in doubt, examine detectability and severity: if failure could reasonably cause injury and you can measure control at that point, it’s a CCP.

 3. Establish critical limits.
 Limits must be specific, validated, and measurable—time/temperature curves, detector settings with test pieces, ATP or ELISA thresholds for allergen verification, moisture/water activity bands, oxygen residual limits, maximum hold times from HTS, or label checksum rules bound to approved templates.
 For distribution, include temperature ranges and excursion durations.
+Link the limit to verification assets (calibration certs, Temperature Mapping studies) so auditors see the chain of logic.

 5. Establish corrective actions.
 Pre-define actions for loss of control: hold affected lots, segregate product, rework or destroy, sanitize and re-validate, retrain, and investigate.
 Tie triggers to Hold & Release status transitions with documented authority and disposition logic.
 Ensure traceability to upstream components and downstream customers for rapid, targeted response.
+Prove readiness with scheduled Mock Recall events.

 6. Establish verification procedures.
 Verify the plan design and its effective operation: validate thermal models and detector performance, conduct challenge studies, run proficiency tests, audit records, trend exceptions, and review EM and complaint data.
 Use independent QA review and internal audits to confirm control is sustained.
+Tie verification to CPV, Process Validation, and—when appropriate—Test Method Validation (TMV) for lab methods supporting decision points.

 7. Establish recordkeeping and documentation.
 Define master templates, e-records, signatures, and retention.
 Connect CCP records to batch genealogy, label versions, equipment states, and calibration certificates, ensuring inspectors can find “who, what, when, why” quickly.
 Maintain version history under formal Document Control and route revisions through Change Control with CAPA linkages where nonconformances are systemic.
+If software is involved, treat it under CSV and Part 11 expectations.

 3) HACCP vs. Prerequisite Programs

-4) Typical Hazards and CCP Examples
+4) Typical HACCP Hazards and CCP Examples

 Biological.
 Pathogen reduction via validated cook/kill steps; prevention of post-lethality contamination using EM-informed zoning, airflow, and sanitation; control of growth through cooling, aw, pH, and time limits (HTS).
 Chemical.
 Undeclared allergens due to mis-labeling or changeover carryover; cleaning chemical residues; mycotoxins or heavy metals in raw materials; migration from packaging.
 Physical.
 Metal, glass, plastic fragments controlled by sieving, magnets, x-ray/metal detection with frequent challenge pieces; container/closure integrity and seal checks.
 Information hazards.
 While not traditional, label content and date codes represent a direct consumer risk; therefore, treat label template selection, variable data population, and scan-back as CCP-like controls where allergens or shelf life are safety-critical.